probcomp/Venturecxx/doc/on-assessment-and-absorbing.md

   the bound variable (because it is no longer free in the let expression at all).

-- A trace-in form technically preserves (tail-)assessability of its body, but connotes that automatic assessor computations should not cross its boundary.
+- A trace-in form (as in the Venture v1 prototype) technically preserves (tail-)assessability of its body, but connotes that automatic assessor computations should not cross its boundary.

 - A definition is like a let (whose body is the rest of the scope after the definition).